matthewearl/q1physrl/README.md

 If instead you want to train the model used in the video, including trying out new hyper parameters and environment settings, then follow the steps below:

-1. Set up a clean virtualenv using Python 3.7 or greater (tested with Python 3.7.2).
+1. Set up a clean virtualenv using Python 3.7.x (tested with Python 3.7.2).

 Install this repo and its requirements:
 ```